 When we talk about human lives and health, any technologies that can give more efficient, helpful, and faster analysis to hand out a proper treatment plan in time are tremendously valuable.
 Artificial Intelligence and its subdivision Machine Learning is taking over the world right now.
 Every day more and more business use cases appear in tech news.
-Industries like finance and banking seem to be the best choices for the technology, but what about other industries?
+Machine Learning in finance or banking seem to be the best choices for the technology, but what about other industries?
 Is the healthcare industry different?
 Of course not.
 Speaking of AI in the medical field, we must realize the tremendous potential and the changes Machine Learning can bring to the healthcare industry.
 This Google Trends chart displays the rising popularity of AI in Healthcare:

 In this article, you will learn how ML can transform both patient care and the administrative processes of the industry.
 We have already enough research to prove that Machine Learning often surpasses humans in the diagnosis of disease.
 Algorithms are already doing a better job spotting malignant tumors than actual radiologists.
 Machine Learning for healthcare technologies provides algorithms with self-learning neural networks that are able to increase the quality of treatment by analyzing external data on a patient’s condition, their X-rays, CT scans, various tests, and screenings.
 Also, worth mentioning, deep learning is now largely used for detecting cancer cells.
 The model is given tons of cancer cell pictures to “memorize” their look.

 However, we are very far off from the total replacement of humans in medicine.
 This article is about the potential uses of AI in Healthcare and the challenges for wider adoption.